Dineshmedisetty/lab3git/README.txt

 § Add the file to the staging area (git add README.txt).

-§ Commit the changes with a meaningful message (git commit -m "Initial commit of README.txt").
+§ Commit the changes with a meaningful message